iceamdeveloper/iceam/wp-content/plugins/wc-aelia-foundation-classes/readme.txt

 For more information about installation and management of plugins, please refer to [WordPress documentation](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins).

 == Changelog ==

+= 2.0.16.200317 =
+* Tweak - Improved error handling during automatic updates of premium plugins.
+* Tweak - Added check to set secure cookies automatically, when the site is using HTTPS and SSL.

+= 2.0.15.200310 =
+* Updated supported WooCommerce versions.

+= 2.0.14.200214 =
+* Tweak - Improved error logging during automatic update of GeoIP database.

+= 2.0.13.200131 =
+* Tweak - Added possibility to stop setting a cookie in `Aelia_SessionManager` class.
+* Tweak - Improved notice message displayed when cookies can't be set due to the headers having already been sent.
+* Updated supported WooCommerce versions.

 = 2.0.12.200101 =
 * Fix - Downgraded MaxMind GeoIP library to align it with the one used by WooCommerce.